-Prepare yourself for a rewarding career in early childhood education.
+Prepare yourself for a rewarding career in early childhood education or as a stepping stone to other posistions working with children.
 Our child development program provides a strong foundation for you to take classroom and lab learning into your workplace.

 Our Child Development Program is designed to deepen understanding of children, their

 families and developmentally appropriate practices while preparing students for careers

 Most classes are held at our Sunnyvale Center.